fivetran/dbt_sage_intacct/README.md

 The main focus of this package is to provide users with insights into their Sage Intacct data that can be used for financial reporting and analysis.
 This is achieved by the following:
 - Creating the general ledger, balance sheet, and profile & loss statement on a month by month grain
 - Creating an enhanced AR and AP model

 ### Compatibility

-> Please be aware that the [dbt_sage_intacct](https://github.com/fivetran/dbt_sage_intacct) and [dbt_sage_intacct_source](https://github.com/fivetran/dbt_sage_intacct_source) packages were developed with single-currency company data.
+> Please be aware that the [dbt_sage_intacct](https://github.com/fivetran/dbt_sage_intacct) package was developed with single-currency company data.
 As such, the package models will not reflect accurate totals if your account has multi-currency enabled.
 If multi-currency functionality is desired, we welcome discussion to support this in a future version.

 <!--section=“sage_intacct_transformation_model"-->